Field of Membership and Credit Union Charter regulations can be hard to keep track of. Learn about the history and how

 - Loans, which are the primary investment for credit unions, are made exclusively to members.

 Today, the credit union industry’s dual chartering system means that there is a choice between state and federal regulators and their corresponding field of membership guidelines.
-Some state regulators have been more progressive in modernizing their FOM rules, while others have maintained relative parity with the federal regulators (there are still other states with no state-chartered credit unions at all).
+Some state regulators have been more progressive in modernizing their Field of Membership rules, while others have maintained relative parity with the federal regulators (there are still other states with no state-chartered credit unions at all).

-The Federal Credit Union Act recognizes three types of federal credit union charters -- single common bond (occupational and associational), multiple common bond (more than one group each having a common bond of occupation or association), and community.
+The Federal Credit Union Act recognizes three versions of federal credit union charters -- single common bond (occupational and associational), multiple common bond (more than one group each having a common bond of occupation or association), and community.
 For federal credit unions, each charter type has different statutory requirements that must be met.
 There are also special rules for credit unions serving low income groups.

 While some state regulators have been more liberal with their FOM rules, they all generally follow the same general categories of field of membership types.
 However, many state regulators will allow state-chartered credit unions to combine what would be available to a federal community and federal multiple common bond credit unions.
 The benefits of a federal credit union charter can often outweigh the benefits of being a state chartered credit union.
 Also, underserved areas, underserved rural districts in particular, allow for federal multiple common bond credit unions to often obtain larger "communities" than either state chartered or federal community chartered credit unions.